oriangeneral/Shafririm/README.md

 This task takes SVG files, creates an icon font out of it and a CSS file to easily use them within the app.

-- name `String`
-      The name of the final CSS file.

-- src `String|Array<String>`
-      Must match the filename used `cssDest`.

-- dest `String`

-- cssDest `String`
-      Destination of the CSS file.
-This path must be relative to `dest`.

-- fontDest `String`
-      Destination of the icon-font files.
-Must be relative to `cssDest`.

-- templatePath `String`
-      Path to a template, used to create the CSS file.

-- fontName `String`

-- cssClass `String`

 #### config.vendor

 Type: `Object`